The Monastery of Our Lady and Saint Laurence

 Father was ordained to the Holy Diaconate on September 27, 2015, by His Grace Bishop JOHN, at St. Mary Antiochian Orthodox Christian Church, Cambridge, Massachusetts, and officially assigned to the Monastery by His Eminence, Metropolitan JOSEPH.
 Father was elevated to the Holy Priesthood by Metropolitan JOSEPH at the 2018 Western Rite Conference of the Antiochian Archdiocese, which was hosted by St. Peter's Orthodox Church in Ft.
 Worth, TX.

-On February 1st, 2018, Metropolitan JOSEPH made his first visitation to the monasteries and installed Fr.
+On February 1st, 2018, Metropolitan JOSEPH made his first visitation to the monastery and installed Fr.
 Theodore as the Abbot.

 Or you can fill in the form and we will respond as soon as possible.